k3jph/corona/_posts/2017-02-18-textbook-pricing-control.md

-Now, that's pretty blunt and it's important to understand that, like most subjects, public finance had not changed substantially enough to warrant not using the older textbook.[1.
-There's a credible argument about public finance and health care, but that is also still in flux.]
-I am not sure what the publisher, and for that matter, the University, thinks of this strategy, but cutting nearly 90% off the price a textbook can be the make-or-break price for a student.
-Especially since that is $300 dollars off in a class that cost only $2,377 to attend.[2.
-Tuition and fees for three MPA credits in 2015-2016]
+Now, that's pretty blunt and it's important to understand that, like most subjects, public finance had not changed substantially enough to warrant not using the older textbook.[^text] I am not sure what the publisher, and for that matter, the University, thinks of this strategy, but cutting nearly 90% off the price a textbook can be the make-or-break price for a student.
+Especially since that is $300 dollars off in a class that cost only $2,377 to attend.[^costs]

 The kicker, of course, is that I said this again the first night of class.
 Most students, not noticing the email, had gone ahead and paid full freight.

+[^textbook]:  There's a credible argument about public finance and health care, but that is also still in flux.
+[^costs]: Tuition and fees for three MPA credits in 2015-2016

 _Image by [wohnai /
 Flickr](https://www.flickr.com/photos/13511355@N06/1375685165)._